Testing One Hypothesis Multiple times: Discussion

+14pt { \bf Supplementary Materials} In Section S.1 we discuss the error rate of \eqref{bound2} for Gaussian, $\chi^2$ and $\bar{\chi}^2_{01}$ processes.
+Proofs of Result 2 and Result 3 are collected in Section S.2.
+Additionally figures are reported in Section S.3.
+Data used in Examples~1 and 2 are also downloadable among the Supplementary Materials.

-The authors thank Jan Conrad for the valuable discussion of the physics problems which motivated this work, and Brandon Anderson who provided the Fermi-LAT datasets used in the analyses.
-DvD acknowledges support from Marie-Curie Career Integration (FP7-PEOPLE-2012-CIG-321865) and Marie-Skodowska-Curie RISE (H2020-MSCA-RISE-2015-691164) Grants, both provided by the European Commission. }
+14pt { \bf Acknowledgements} The authors thank two anonymous referees and the associate editor for their constructive feedback.
+SA and DvD also thank Jan Conrad for the valuable discussion of the physics problems which motivated this work, and Brandon Anderson who provided the Fermi-LAT datasets used in the analyses.
+DvD acknowledges support from Marie-Skodowska-Curie RISE (H2020-MSCA-RISE-2015-691164) Grant provided by the European Commission.